 Click the Set as default button above the list of templates (see Figure 8).

-The next time that you create a document by choosing File > New, the document will be created from this template.
+The next time that you create a document of that type by choosing File > New, the document will be created from this template.

-Although many important settings can be changed in the Tools > Options dialog (see Chapter 2) for the default template, for example default fonts and page size, more advanced settings (such as page margins) can be changed only by replacing the default template with a new one.

 Resetting the default template

-To re-enable LibreOffice’s default template for a document type as the default:
+To re-enable LibreOffice’s original default template for a document type as the default for that type:

-In the Template Manager dialog, click the Action Menu icon on the right
+In the Template Manager dialog, click the Action Menu icon on the right.

 Point to Reset Default Template on the drop-down menu, and click Text Document (or other template type).